hpe-storage/python-hpedockerplugin/quick-start/README.md

 # Source Availability
-- Source for the entire HPE 3PAR Docker Volume Plugin is present in plugin_v2 branch of this repository.
+- Source for the entire HPE 3PAR Volume Plugin for Docker is present in plugin_v2 branch of this repository.
 - Source for paramiko is present under https://github.com/hpe-storage/python-hpedockerplugin/tree/master/paramiko_src

-# Steps for Deploying the Managed Plugin
+# Steps for Deploying the Managed Plugin (HPE 3PAR Volume Plug-in for Docker)

-HPE 3PAR Docker Volume Plugin is tested against:
+HPE 3PAR Docker Volume Plugin for Docker is tested against:

-- Docker EE release version >= 17.03
+- Docker EE release version 17.03 and 17.06
 - Ubuntu 16.04 (Xenial), RHEL 7.4 and CentOS 7.3

-Feature Matrix for Managed plugin:
+#### Feature Matrix for Managed plugin / HPE 3PAR Volume Plug-in for Docker :

 store/hpestorage/hpedockervolumeplugin:2.0.2
 - `iSCSI and FC driver support with basic create, delete and mount volume operations`